h-nev/loa-privacy/README.md

 ## Course Information

-*DPI 617 : Law, Order, and Algorithms*
+*DPI 617: Law, Order, and Algorithms*

 *Spring 2024*

 ## Research Question
-As time passes, more data gets released for general use.
+As time passes, more data is released for general use.
 Consequently, the feasibility of malicious actors deanonymizing aggregated data rises dangerously.
-What is the quantifiable risk to individuals when health information of varying anonymization is published?
+What is the quantifiable risk to individuals when vehicle stop data from law enforcement with varying anonymization is published?
 Can we develop an effective risk and privacy algorithm to measure that risk?
 What protections, legal and otherwise, fail to keep re-identification at bay?

 ## Team Members
 |             |         |                 |